 The following websites and Facebook Groups are excellent resources for copyright free / CC0 reference photographs.
 Read the rules for each website or group; some require attribution (including the photographer’s name/website as the source whenever you post a drawing or painting made from that reference photo), and some don’t care.
 Some require paying a small fee to access the photos, while others are completely free.
 Most are completely public domain, but a few websites have more restrictions that you must follow if you want to use the photo as a reference.
 All of the Facebook groups are closed groups; you must join the groups to use their photos.

 - Pixabay – Completely free.
 Has the largest selection of public domain images of all of the sites.
-Fantastic selection of animal photos.
+Fantastic selection of animal reference photos.
 No attribution required.

 - Pexels – Another great free site.
 Has a great selection.
 No attribution required.